parcel-bundler/website/src/getting-started/webapp.md

 We also run a minifier over most assets to ensure code is as minimal as it can and do [scope hoisting](/features/scope-hoisting/) on all the JavaScript bundles to ensure as little unused code as possible ends up in the JavaScript bundles.

-These bundles are also named in such a way that any non-html assets can be cached safely in a cdn for a very long time without any user ever having an incorrect or outdated bundle as the name includes a hash of the final bundle content.
+These bundles are also named in such a way that any non-html assets can be cached safely by a CDN for a very long time without any user ever having an incorrect or outdated bundle as the name includes a hash of the final bundle content.

 ## Browserslist